Current Size: 100%

 All employees have legal protection against unfair dismissal after two years of continuous service with their employer.
 They have this right regardless of the number of hours per week that they work.

-- membership of, or activities connected to, an independent trade union;
+- membership of, or activities connected to, an independent trade union, including supporting trade union recognition;

 - taking legitimate steps to ensure the observance of workplace health and safety requirements;